 It took quite awhile for me to learn to cook pork chops that didn’t taste like well-seasoned shoe leather.
 I was so afraid of serving undercooked pork, I overdid it and wound up with tough, dry meat.
-At a restaurant one night, I had a blue cheese-encrusted pork chop that tasted like heaven and I vowed that one day I’d learn to make moist and flavorful chops.
+Then I had a blue cheese-encrusted pork chop at a restaurant that tasted like heaven and I vowed that one day I’d learn to make moist and flavorful chops.
 Well, I did!
 I substituted parmesan for blue cheese for a milder flavor, and these tender, juicy, slightly elegant porkchops go from fridge to table in about 30 minutes.
-I like to serve them with a simple salad or a nice rice dish like lemon garlic rice.— L. Weal
+I like to serve them with a simple salad or a rice dish like lemon garlic rice.— L. Weal

 3/4 cup (3 ounces) Parmesan cheese, grated